SMCC indoor cricket courses - Autumn term 2020 & Spring term 2021

 We expect to continue to take bookings during the courses.
 If you are joining mid-way through a course, you need to pay only for remaining sessions.

 One of our lead coaches holding an end of session recap with one of our winter training groups.

 360 Cricket is owned and run by Robbie Gunn and Lloyd Edwards - two very experienced junior cricket coaches.
 2020 will be our fourth year of working with Robbie and we're delighted to see 360 Cricket continue to grow and provide an increasingly excellent coaching programme year on year.

 Robbie and Lloyd have worked as professional cricket coaches at various clubs and schools for many years.
 Robbie has led Surrey's Pride Of Lions courses and has coached a pro-am T20 franchise team that included England players Monty Panesar and Liam Dawson.
 Lloyd is a qualified PE teachers who has worked in schools for several years.
 Robbie and Lloyd both playing in the Surrey Championship Premier Division - the highest level of club cricket in the Surrey area.

 360 Cricket bring with them a number of great coaches, several of whom have played and/or coached at county level, some who are multi-sports coaches in schools.
 360 Cricket are also great at involving some of our parents and Young Leaders who assist with coaching.

-We plan for a maximum coach:player ratio of around 1:7, but the ratio in 2018/19 will probably be closer to 1:5 on average across all sessions.
+We plan for a maximum coach:player ratio of around 1:7 when all players booked into a course are attending, but typically some sessions are not full and a few players are missing per session, so the ratio is often closer to 1:5 on average across all sessions.